 Cancer cells can be found in the axillary lymph nodes in some cancers.
 It is important to find out whether any of the lymph nodes near the breast contain cancer.
 This information is used to determine treatment and prognosis.

 Axillary lymph node dissection.
-In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm, which are then examined by a pathologist for cancer cells.
+In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm.
+These are then examined by a pathologist for cancer cells.
 The actual number of lymph nodes removed varies from person to person.
-Recent research has shown that an axillary lymph node dissection may not be needed for all women with early-stage breast cancer with small amounts of cancer in the sentinel lymph nodes.
-Women having a lumpectomy and radiation therapy who have a smaller tumor and no more than two sentinel lymph nodes containing cancer may avoid a full axillary lymph node dissection, which helps reduce the risk of side effects and does not decrease survival.
-If cancer is found in the sentinel lymph node, whether more surgery is needed to remove additional lymph nodes varies depending on the specific situation.
+An axillary lymph node dissection may not be needed for all women with early-stage breast cancer with small amounts of cancer in the sentinel lymph nodes.
+Women having a lumpectomy and radiation therapy who have a smaller tumor and no more than 2 sentinel lymph nodes with cancer may avoid a full axillary lymph node dissection.
+This helps reduce the risk of side effects and does not decrease survival.
+If cancer is found in the sentinel lymph node, whether more surgery is needed to remove more lymph nodes depends on the specific situation.

 Reconstructive (plastic) surgery